The Multipath TCP counters

 An increase of these counters would indicate some type of middlebox interference which should be investigated since it could prevent a complete utilization of Multipath TCP.

-Like TCP, Multipath TCP uses TCP RST
+Like TCP, Multipath TCP uses TCP RST to terminate subflows.
+Multipath

-option which can contain an option reason
+TCP also defines the MP_TCPRST option which can contain an option reason

 code and flags indicating some information about the reason for the

-transmission of the RST
+transmission of the RST.
+The MPTcpExtMPRstTx and MPTcpExtMPRstRx

-counters track the transmission and the reception of such RST
+counters track the transmission and the reception of such RST packets.

 The other counters